A universal median quasi-Monte Carlo integration: Introduction

 becomes small.
 As we have $|Q_{P}(f)-I_s(f)|\leq \|f\|_B\, e^{\wor}(Q_P; B)$ for any function $f\in B$, a single point set $P$ with a small worst-case error bound should work well for all functions in $B$.
+Here it is important to note that, as long as we consider the worst-case for inputs $f$ from the unit ball of $B$, which is a convex and symmetric set, optimal algorithms are \emph{non-adaptive} and \emph{linear} in the deterministic worst-case setting, as stated in \cite[Theorem~4.7]{NW08book}.
+QMC methods are a special case of such non-adaptive, linear algorithms as they simply take the average of function evaluations.
+If we consider the worst-case over a non-convex or asymmetric input set $F\subset B$, though, then adaption may sometimes help \cite{Nov96}.

-As another recent key ingredient, Sloan and Wo\'{z}niakowski introduced the notion of \emph{weighted function spaces} to study how the worst-case error depends on the dimension $s$ more precisely \cite{SW98}.
-There the symbols $\bsgamma=(\gamma_u)_{u\subseteq \{1,\ldots,s\}}$ with $\gamma_\emptyset =1$ control the relative amount in the norm of function to which each individual variable $x_j$ or each subset of the variables $\bsx_u=(x_j)_{j\in u}$ contributes.
+As another key ingredient, Sloan and Wo\'{z}niakowski used \emph{weighted function spaces} to study how the worst-case error depends on the dimension $s$ more precisely \cite{SW98}; we also refer to earlier works by Hickernell \cite{Hic96,Hic98}, who had already introduced weights in the definition of norms for function spaces.
+There the symbols $\bsgamma=(\gamma_u)_{u\subseteq \{1,\ldots,s\}}$ with $\gamma_\emptyset =1$ control the relative amount in the norm of the function to which each individual variable $x_j$ or each subset of the variables $\bsx_u=(x_j)_{j\in u}$ contributes.
 Nowadays, these two ingredients have come together and there is a large body of work on \emph{construction of good QMC point sets in weighted function spaces.} Typical examples include rank-1 lattice point sets in weighted Korobov spaces consisting only of smooth periodic functions \cite{Ku03,NC06,DGS22} and (interlaced or extrapolated) polynomial lattice point sets in weighted Sobolev spaces with dominating mixed smoothness $\alpha\geq 2$ containing non-periodic smooth functions \cite{DKLNS14,G15,DGY19}.

 However, there are some shortcomings in this research direction.
 Firstly, to search for good point sets, the worst-case error or its upper bound must be computable in a reasonable time, which forces us to model the set of $2^s-1$ weights $\gamma_u$ by a smaller number of parameters.
 Secondly, although the information both on the smoothness and the weights is required as an input to define a weighted function space for construction, it is generally quite a hard problem to find appropriate smoothness and weights for a given application, except for some special cases such as partial differential equations with random coefficients \cite{KSS12,DKLNS14,KN16}.
 Last, but not least, if good point sets are constructed in a weighted function space to which a target integrand does not belong, we may not have any theoretical guarantee that the error converges at the desired rate.
 Although these issues have been partly addressed in several works \cite{Di12,DG21,EKNO21}, none of them could completely eliminate the need to specify the weights.